This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-After much trial and error, we’ve created a simple, creamy polenta recipe that requires few ingredients and very little effort on your part.
-Learning how to cook polenta is easier than we initially thought.
+After much trial and error, I’ve created a simple, creamy polenta recipe that requires few ingredients and very little effort on your part.
+Learning how to cook polenta is easier than I initially thought.
 All you need is four ingredients:

 • Cornmeal (medium-grind)